kccrs/recipes/README.md

-# imposter
+# recipes

 This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+A desktop app to track and search recipes.

 ## Prerequisites